Historia Mundum

 Conclusion

 During the government of Juscelino Kubitschek, Brazil underwent a series of significant transformations that outlined the country’s direction in the following decades.
-Among the positive aspects, the strong economic growth stands out, with the country achieving growth rates higher than the average for both Latin America and the world.
-After a modest growth of 2.9% in 1956, mainly affected by bad crops, Brazil saw its economy expand significantly, reaching growth peaks varying between 7.7% and 10.8% in the subsequent years until 1961.
+Among the positive aspects, strong economic growth stood out, with the country achieving growth rates higher than the average for both Latin America and the world.
+After a modest growth of 2.9% in 1956, mainly affected by bad crops, Brazil saw its economy expand significantly.
+In the subsequent years until 1961, growth peaks varied between 7.7% and 10.8%.
 This economic expansion was accompanied by significant advances in the integration and inland expansion of the national territory, with investments that established the basis for solving infrastructure problems and facilitating future GDP growth.

 In this period, there was a fundamental shift in the composition of Brazil’s GDP, with industry surpassing agriculture for the first time, although the service sector remained more significant than both.
-This advancement marked the transition of Brazil from an essentially agrarian economy to an industrial economy, with coffee losing its primacy in the GDP, despite continuing to be a key product in the foreign trade.
-In addition, the country entered a new stage of industrialization, emphasizing the production of durable and capital goods, without neglecting the importance of non-durable goods.
-Concurrently, some social indicators, such as life expectancy, infant mortality rates, and literacy levels, showed considerable improvements, though they were still far from ideal.
+This advancement marked the transition from an essentially agrarian economy to an industrial economy.
+Coffee lost its primacy in GDP, despite continuing to be a key product in foreign trade.
+In addition, the country entered a new stage of industrialization, emphasizing the production of durable and capital goods without neglecting non-durable goods.
+Concurrently, life expectancy, infant mortality, and literacy indicators improved, though they were still far from ideal.

 However, the JK government also faces criticism for leaving a poor legacy for its successors.
 There was a notable omission in critical areas such as agriculture and basic education.
 Income concentration and regional concentration of production deepened social and regional inequalities, problems that JK promised to address in a future presidential term.
-Additionally, accusations of corruption, especially involving construction companies, and an average inflation rate of 23.8% highlighted problems in the economy.
-This inflation acted as a form of forcibly extracting savings from common people, channeling resources to companies involved in the Plano de Metas.
+Accusations of corruption, especially involving construction companies, also highlighted problems in the economy.
+So did an average inflation rate of 23.8%, which acted as a form of forcibly extracting savings from common people and channeling resources to companies involved in the Plano de Metas.

-Moreover, the government had significant fiscal deficits, as its debt doubled in real terms, despite remaining at a third of the federal government’s total revenues.
-There were also setbacks in the balance of payments, with strong deficits caused by a fall in coffee prices and, consequently, exports, which fell almost 15% between 1956 and 1960.
-Despite these obstacles, there was an excess influx of foreign capital into Brazil — but this was not enough to compensate for the country’s imports, except in 1961, when there was no deficit in the balance of payments.
+Moreover, the government had significant fiscal deficits, as its debt doubled in real terms despite remaining at a third of the federal government’s total revenues.
+There were also setbacks in the balance of payments, with strong deficits caused by a fall in coffee prices.
+Exports fell almost 15% between 1956 and 1960.
+Despite these obstacles, there was an excess influx of foreign capital into Brazil, but this was not enough to compensate for the country’s imports except in 1961, when there was no deficit in the balance of payments.

 This duality marks the legacy of the JK government, characterized both by significant advances in infrastructure and industrialization and by social and economic challenges that would influence Brazil’s development in the future.